Introduction to Roof Anatomy

 What should I do if I notice a leak in my roof?

-Yes, if you notice a leak, it’s important to address it immediately by locating the source and applying a temporary patch until a professional can assess the damage.
+Addressing a leak right away is crucial.
+Start by finding the source and applying a temporary patch until a professional can evaluate the damage.

 How often should I inspect my roof for damage?

-Yes, if you want to maintain your roof’s integrity, it’s recommended to inspect it at least twice a year and after significant weather events.
+To keep your roof in good shape, inspect it at least twice a year and after major weather events.

 Can I perform roof repairs myself, or should I hire a professional?